 I have been fortunate to actually see coyotes on a couple of occasions.
 The first was a large specimen who was crossing my yard in the early morning twilight about eight years ago; it looked so much like a German shepherd that I had to do a double take.
 A couple winters ago a smaller coyote crossed the road in front of us as the dog and I were headed home from our evening walk.
 In both cases the animal glanced at me, took note of my presence, and then slipped into the forest and vanished.
 And that’s as it should be – a brush with wildness that leaves you with a memory and a yearning for more.

-Photo courtesy of Daniel Bogan, PhD candidate at Cornell University, and Dr. Paul Curtis, DNR.
+Photo of Eastern Coyote courtesy Daniel Bogan, PhD candidate at Cornell University, and Dr. Paul Curtis, DNR.